Knowing What's Missing: Assessing Information Sufficiency in Question Answering: Experiments

 \subsection{Implementation Details}

 For the hypothesis generation (\textbf{Identify}) step, we use the smaller, open-source Llama-3.1-8B-Instruct \cite{meta2024llama3} model.
 We generate five hypotheses for each input by setting the sampling temperature to 0.5.
 To establish semantic consensus, we use all-MiniLM-L6-v2 SentenceTransformer \cite{reimers-2019-sentence-bert} to encode the hypotheses into embeddings.
+A minimum similarity threshold of 0.3 is used to determine if a clear consensus exists.
 For attribution verification (\textbf{Verify}), we use GPT-4o \cite{openai2024gpt4technicalreport}, which determines if claimed missing information is present, accepting synonyms, paraphrasing, and reasonable inferences as valid evidence.
+Notably, our modular pipeline generalizes across model families: the identification stage benefits from sampling diversity (achievable even with smaller models), while the verification task is straightforward enough that both open-source and closed-source LLMs perform comparably (see Section~\ref{sec:model_ablation}).
+The self-consistency checks run in parallel, and the consensus-finding step is a lightweight similarity computation, making the pipeline practical for real-world RAG applications where skipping sufficiency checks can lead to hallucinations or costly retrieval loops.